Body of UK-linked hostage believed to be among those returned by Hamas

 The body of a UK-linked Hamas hostage is among those believed to have been returned to Israel, a lawyer representing British hostage families has said.

-The body of Oded Lifschitz,84, is thought to be one of the four returned by Hamas on Thursday.
+The body of Oded Lifshitz, 84, is thought to be one of the four returned by Hamas on Thursday.

-Mr Lifschitz’s family – including his British-based daughter, Dr Sharone Lifschitz – had received no information on his whereabouts since the Hamas October 7 attack, when he was taken from Kibbutz Nir Oz.
+Mr Lifshitz’s family – including his British-based daughter, Dr Sharone Lifschitz – had received no information on his whereabouts since the Hamas October 7 attack, when he was taken from Kibbutz Nir Oz.

 In a statement on Thursday morning, Adam Wagner, the lawyer for Dr Lifschitz, of Walthamstow, east London, and other British hostage families, said: “Today, 20 February 2025, is one of immense sadness, and of failure.
 It appears that 503 days after they were taken from their homes by Hamas terrorists, the bodies of four people have been returned to Israel.